2022 United States House of Representatives election in Wyoming: Background

-On May 21, 2021, challenger Anthony Bouchard admitted that as a teenager he fell in love with and started dating a 14-year-old girl who he subsequently impregnated then married, Bouchard was 18 at the time.
-Bouchard claimed he went public with the story because he had learned that the story was being investigated by others, though the Cheney campaign denied investigating it.
+On May 21, 2021, challenger Anthony Bouchard admitted that as a teenager he fell in love with and started dating a 14-year-old girl who he subsequently impregnated and then married.
+Bouchard was 18 at the time.
+He claimed he went public with the story because he had learned that it was being investigated by others, though the Cheney campaign denied investigating it.
 He compared his relationship with the unnamed girl to "the Romeo and Juliet story."
 The two were married but divorced three years later, and she committed suicide at age 20.
 Bouchard continued to raise their son after her death, though he says the two are now estranged.

 Cheney and Adam Kinzinger were censured by the Republican National Committee at its meeting in Salt Lake City on February 4, 2022, due to "actions in their positions as members of the January 6th Select Committee not befitting Republican members of Congress".
 The Wyoming delegation to the committee also submitted a "Rule 11" letter formalizing support for challenger Harriet Hageman and allowing the RNC to spend money allocated for Wyoming's party branch on her behalf.
 At the same time, support of Hageman surged following the censure of Cheney.
-Hageman has referred to Donald Trump as "racist and xenophobic" and also as "the weakest candidate" during the 2016 presidential election; at the same time Hageman endorsed Cheney and called her a "proven, courageous, constitutional conservative."
+Hageman has referred to Donald Trump as "racist and xenophobic" and also called him "the weakest candidate" during the 2016 presidential election; at the same time Hageman endorsed Cheney and called her a "proven, courageous, constitutional conservative."

 Following Cheney's defeat, she called Hageman to concede the race.
-However, Hageman alleged that Cheney only left 2 words: "Hi Harriet".
+However, Hageman alleged that Cheney only left two words: "Hi Harriet".
 This prompted Cheney to release the full audio recording of the call which showed that she did, in fact, concede the race.
 The Hageman camp asserted that a technical glitch was at fault.